LionelNoussi/CraterCAN/README.md

 # Crater CAN

-Internal repository for interfacing ESP32 micro-controllers and Maxon EPOS4 Motor Controllers with the Waveshare USB-CAN testbench adapter.
+Internal repository for interfacing ESP32 micro-controllers and Maxon EPOS4 Motor Controllers with the Waveshare USB-CAN adapter.

 ## Table of Contents